What’s the difference In Latte Vs Cappuccino Coffee Drinks?

 Having loved coffee my entire life, I have noticed that lattes and cappuccinos taste quite different.

-Lattes are creamy and sweeter as they are prepared with more milk.
+Lattes are creamy, sweeter and less stronger compared to cappuccino.
 The espresso flavors are masked with the creaminess of the milk, so it is a great choice for those who prefer a milder taste to their coffee.

 On the other hand, cappuccinos have a stronger espresso flavor and are less sweet than lattes.
 The foam topping gives them a light, airy texture, which adds to their unique taste and mouthfeel.